 Celebrating 75 years of the NHS

-The NHS turned 75 last year, on Wednesday 5 July.
+The NHS turned 76 this year, on Friday 5 July.
 Since its inception in 1948, it has enabled and benefitted from some of the biggest advances in health and care worldwide.
 As part of the birthday celebrations, we have curated a special timeline of NHS milestones that also highlights how our hospitals and people have been helping to shape it from the very start.

 While the hospitals and people who make up Imperial College Healthcare have an even longer track record of innovation and achievement, they have played an important role in shaping the NHS - and being shaped by the NHS - from the start.